mlatu-lang/mlatu/README.md

 Introduction
 ------------

-mlatu is a concatenative (sometimes known as stack-oriented, although mlatu isn't) programming language.
+mlatu is a declarative concatenative (sometimes known as stack-oriented, although mlatu isn't) programming language.
 It is purely functional in that it is evaluated via a term-rewriting system and so all expressions are referentially transparent.

 Installation
 ------------

-First, you need to have Rust and Swi-Prolog (and Clang on Windows) installed on your system and in your `PATH`.
+First, you need to have Rust and Erlang (and Clang on Windows) installed on your system and in your `PATH`.
 To install Rust, follow the instructions at <https://rustup.rs>.
-To install Swi-Prolog, you can find a download at <https://www.swi-prolog.org/Download.html>.
+To install Erlaang, you can find a download at <https://www.erlang.org/downloads>.
 To install Clang on Windows, you can find a download link at <https://github.com/llvm/llvm-project/releases/tag/llvmorg-12.0.1> (make sure you set `LIBCLANG_PATH` environment variable to the `bin` directory of that download).

 ```bash
 git clone https://github.com/mlatu-lang/mlatu